max-allen/fe_design_systems_godbolt/pillars.md

 No `open` or `is-active` classes.
 Those classes make sense in their context, but without that context meaning is lost.
 When we the class `toggle__details--active`, we know exactly what it means.

 Choose a solution that works for you.
+Beware of what's come prior, be able to articulate _why_ an approach will solve the problems your project faces, and commit to an approach.